The Tale of the Fox

 Featured:

-The Tale of the Fox was stop-motion animation pioneer Ladislas Starevich's first fully-animated feature film.
-It is based on the tales of Reynard the Fox.
+The Tale of the Fox (Le Roman de Renard, Reinecke Fuchs) was stop-motion animation pioneer Ladislas Starevich's first fully animated feature film.
+It is based on the tales of Renard the Fox.
 Although the animation was finished in Paris after an 18-month period (1929-1930), there were major problems with adding a soundtrack to the film.
-Finally, funding was given for a German soundtrack by the Nazi regime (Goethe had written a classic version of the Renard legend) and this version had its premiere in Berlin in April 1937.
+Finally, funding was given for a German soundtrack by the National Socialist regime (Goethe had written a classic version of the Renard legend) and this version had its premiere in Berlin in April 1937.

 Released eight months before Disney's Snow White, it is the world's sixth-ever animated feature film (and the second to use puppet animation, following The New Gulliver from the USSR).
 The film was released in France with a French language soundtrack in 1941; this is the version which is currently available on DVD.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Tale of the Fox" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Tale of the Fox" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools